What is Time and Effort Certification and why do I have to sign?

 If you do not currently have an indirect project code one will be set up for you at the end of your first grant year for distribution.
 The Grant Accountant will prepare a brief report that will contain the amount of indirects earned and the amount distributed between your indirect project code, the pool, the college or department and the seed grant code.

-The funds in your indirect account are to be used for grant related activities, such as stipend payments for grant writing time and effort, travel to conventions related to your grant but not funded through the grant or supplies that can’t be covered by the grant due to lack of budget.
+The funds in your indirect account are to be used for grant related activities, such as stipend payments for grant writing time, travel to conventions related to your grant but not funded through the grant or supplies that can’t be covered by the grant due to lack of budget.

 What is match?